ESMValGroup/ESMValCore/doc/recipe/overview.rst

 The available datasets are shown in the debug log messages when running a recipe with wildcards, so if a different supplementary dataset is preferred, these messages can be used to see what facet values are available.
+The facet values for local files are retrieved from the directory tree where the directories represent the facets values.
+Reading facet values from file names is not yet supported.
+If wildcard expansion fails, this is because there were either no files found that match those facets, or the facets could not be read from the directory name or ESGF.

 Automatic definition of supplementary variables
 -----------------------------------------------